saeedghsh/music/README.md

 * [ ] Add keys, scales and chords?

 ### Done
+* [x] Pinao entry point scripts need test for the visualizers
 * [x] use `cv2` (or `qt`) for piano drawing
 * [x] move `drawing.py` under `drawing` dir and make a file per instrument
 * [x] CI: hookup the repo with gitbut CI